MartincoitNetworks/SCIONWorkshop/README.md

 ```
 scion-sensorfetcher -i -s 17-ffaa:0:1102,[192.33.93.177]:42003
 ```
 Take note of all the paths that are prompted.
 Select one by typing in the path number and the connection will be initiated across that path.
+We've done this before with traceroute so nothing new.

 ### Sensor with Path Preference

 Finally we're going to fetch data and allow SCION to select the path based upon a preference.
 The available preferences configured are mtu, latency, bandwidth, and hops.
 The path preference is selected with the flag "-preference" and the preference string.

+*What preference should we select for our sensors fetcher?* How many bytes does the sensorfetcher return?
+Not that many so bandwidth need not be one of our criteria.
+But sensor data is timely so latency would be a better preference.

+Run the sensorfetcher with a preference for a path with low latency.
 ```
 scion-sensorfetcher -preference latency -s 17-ffaa:0:1102,[192.33.93.177]:42003
 ```